 INTERIOR SPACE PLANNING & DESIGN

-It started inside a family-run window-treatment manufacturing studio in Seattle, pinning drapery panels on factory tables and learning—at the most tactile level—how fabric, proportion, repetition, and light behave in real space.
-It was there, paging through Architectural Digest and sketching imagined floor plans, that our relationship to interiors first took shape—through movement, atmosphere, and how people physically experience a room.
+Our approach began in a family-run window-treatment manufacturing studio in Seattle—pinning drapery panels on factory tables and learning how fabric, proportion, repetition, and light behave in real space.
+Paging through Architectural Digest and sketching floor plans shaped our earliest understanding of interiors as lived experience.

-That instinct became formal training at Parsons School of Design, with a focus on interior space planning.
+That instinct became formal study at Parsons School of Design, focused on interior space planning.

-In 2000, this foundation deepened while working on the New York City townhouse of renowned restaurateur Keith McNally.
-As part of the design team, we sourced reclaimed architectural and decorative elements throughout the U.S. and Europe—salvaged pine doors, hand-hewn beams, hundreds of vintage sconces, subway tile, obscure kitchen equipment, furniture, and architectural fragments.
+In 2000, our foundation deepened while working on the New York City townhouse of restaurateur Keith McNally—sourcing reclaimed doors, beams, lighting, tile, furnishings, and architectural fragments across the U.S. and Europe.
 The work was never about decoration.
-It was about building narrative through material—using age, texture, and provenance to create rooms that feel layered, grounded, and lived in.
+It was about building narrative through material.

-The Hamptons project spans the full life cycle of a residential build—from early architectural strategy and landscape planning to zoning analysis, land-use coordination, and approvals through the local architectural and historic review process.
-We work directly with architects, landscape architects, land planners, and legal teams while leading both the architectural and interior design direction, along with all exterior and interior material sourcing.
+The Hamptons project spans the entire life cycle of a home—from architectural and landscape strategy through zoning, permitting, and historic review.
+We work directly with architects, landscape architects, land planners, and legal teams while leading architectural and interior design direction and all material sourcing.

-Our thought process is never limited to what zoning allows or what looks good on paper.
-We design for how a home actually lives—what the windows look onto, how natural light moves through a space, how privacy and sound are managed between neighbors, and how landscape becomes an extension of architecture.
-We study seasonal shifts, winter versus summer use, year-round planting strategies, and environmental systems such as sound-attenuating fencing, dense evergreen buffers, and geothermal heating and hot water.
+We design for how a home actually lives—what the windows look onto, how light moves through rooms, how privacy and sound are managed, how landscape extends architecture, and how a house performs across seasons.
+We also consider planting for year-round interest and environmental systems such as sound attenuation and geothermal heating and hot water.

-Across every project, our approach is grounded in restraint and material honesty.
-We prioritize color, texture, and nature—sourcing raw, authentic materials wherever possible.
+Across every project, our work is grounded in restraint and material honesty—prioritizing color, texture, and natural materials.
 Nothing synthetic.
 Nothing decorative for its own sake.
-Only materials that weather, patinate, and carry narrative as they age.
+Only materials that weather, patinate, and carry story over time.

 PRODUCT PACKAGING & GRAPHIC DESIGN